On the importance of choosing the best possible subject/model for a visual story or photography project

 As someone who has covered HIV and AIDS for years, and as a lifelong, devoted Freddie Mercury fan, I have been following the news updates regarding the upcoming Freddie Mercury biopic and the growing list of actors who would play Freddie.
 And it seems that, as the working title of the movie changes, so does the name of the main actor.
 Now, truth be told, finding just the right actor to play Freddie Mercury is a challenging task, to say the least.
 It should be!

 That brings me to our challenge, as storytellers, of choosing the best possible subject or model for our story.

-When documenting events through photo journalistic work, the story unfolds in front of our eyes.
-Our job is to capture it as it happens, and hopefully in a compelling way.
+When documenting events through photojournalistic work, the story unfolds in front of our eyes.
+Our job is to capture it as it happens, hopefully in a compelling way.

-When looking for the right subject/model for a visual story, as creatives, we should ask ourselves the following question: does the subject/model (and the way we capture them) help bring to life and to viewers’ mind the character we want to create?
-That’s in particular important when the character we try to capture is or was a real person, when the story is real.
+When looking for the right subject/model for a visual story, as creatives, we should ask ourselves the following question: does the subject/model (and the way we capture them) help bring to life and to viewers’ minds the character we want to create?
+That’s, in particular, important when the character we try to capture is or was a real person when the story is real.

 In writing, when we bring a character to life, we paint not with makeup, but with words.
 In their minds, readers can see that character come to life, one word at a time.

 In photography, when working on projects, in particular promotional, editorials, and/or ad campaign photography, we often work with makeup artists, hair stylists, and of course, light.
 But we first need to find the best model possible for our story.
 For example, a few years ago I photographed the HIV Warriors prevention campaign for ASC-NY. (the nonprofit has since changed its name).
 Read more about this project in A&U Magazine.